 2.4 Fellowships.
 A number of sources for fellowship support for particularly well-qualified students exist.
-Several federal agencies (e.g., NSF, DOD) have competitive programs that usually require application early in the first-year of study.
-Various private institutions also fund fellowships, often in specific research areas.
+Several federal agencies (e.g., NSF, DOD, Ford, Hertz) have competitive programs that usually require application early in the first-year of study, the due dates start in late October.
+The NIH offers fellowships (Kirschstein) for graduate students to apply for and usually requires that the advisor already has NIH funding.
+The NIH fellowships can be applied for during the duration of graduate studies. private Various institutions also fund fellowships, often in specific research areas.
 A link to these and other programs can be found on the Graduate Program website.
-The Graduate Office will assist students with applications insofar as possible.
+The Graduate Office will assist students will applications insofar as possible.